nawel-boudjellal/IPM-KF-Solver/README.md

  The theoretical analysis of Interior Point Method based on new class of kernel functions for solving linear optimization (IPM-kF-Solver) was developed by Nawel BOUDJELLAL (https://github.com/nawel-boudjellal), Hayet ROUMILI, Djamel BENTERKI and Yacine Slimani (https://github.com/slimany09).

-IPM-Solver was  implemented by Nawel BOUDJELLAL.
+IPM-kF-Solver was  implemented by Nawel BOUDJELLAL.

-## How to cite IPM-Solver
+## How to cite IPM-kF-Solver

 ### In an article
-The IPM-Solver is been programmed for a publication of our paper entitiled "A new efficient kernel function with a finite double barrier term for LCCO" in TOP Journal by the authors: Nawel BOUDJELLAL, Hayet ROUMILI, Djamel BENTERKI and Yacine Slimani
+The IPM-kF-Solver is been programmed for a publication of our paper entitiled "A new efficient kernel function with a finite double barrier term for LCCO" in TOP Journal by the authors: Nawel BOUDJELLAL, Hayet ROUMILI, Djamel BENTERKI and Yacine Slimani

 ### In link

-To mention IPM-Solver in link, use (https://github.com/nawel-boudjellal/IPM-kF-Solver).
+To mention IPM-kF-Solver in link, use (https://github.com/nawel-boudjellal/IPM-kF-Solver).

 ## Packages

-IPM-Solver contains:
+IPM-kF-Solver contains:

 Main program (IPMBoudjellal.m)